HL7/PDDI-CDS/pages/_includes/start.md

 # Advanced

+* Do not remove this line (it will not be displayed) {:toc}

-As previously discussed, the Advanced section is a target implementation for future iterations.
-Does not provide a comprehensive overview but highlights key deviations from the Basic implementation section.
+As previously discussed, the Advanced section is a target for future implementations.
+This section does not provide a comprehensive overview but highlights key deviations from the Basic implementation section above.

-The primary differences between the Basic and Advanced version include:
+The primary differences between the Basic and Advanced sections include:
-* Adding `medication-select` CDS Hook
+* Specifying a `medication-select` CDS Hook
-* Referencing DetectedIssue in addition to RequestGroup in CarePlan
+* Referencing a DetectedIssue resource in the CarePlan
-* Adding extension for DetectedIssue to `medication-select` CDS Hook response
+* Creating a CDS Hooks response extension for DetectedIssue
-* Adding detectedIssueId to `context` of `medication-prescribe` CDS Hook request
+* Adding detectedIssueId element to the `context` of `medication-prescribe` CDS Hook request

 > *Note:* Examples and explainations for the differences are provided in the sections below

 # Advanced – CPOE Workflow
 Different contextual factors are available and needed at different times during the medication order process.
-To align clinicians' information needs with PDDI information, this implementation guide explores the use of two separate points in the medication therapy workflow:
+To align clinicians' information needs with PDDI information, the Advanced sections explore the use of two separate points in the medication therapy workflow:

 * Signing a medication order (`medication-prescribe`)